Ahukko8/mineclone/README.md

 Currently it has 5 types of blocks: Grass, Wood, Log, Glass and Dirt.
 You switch blocks with numbers 1-5 on your keyboard.
-You navigate the world with the mouse and WASD.
+You navigate the world with the mouse and keyboard keys WASD.
 You can click to add blocks and Alt+Click to remove blocks.
 You world is stored in your browsers local storage.

 ![Preview](preview.png 'Preview')

-## Want to extend, develop modify?

-If you do so or just build a cool world.
-Please share it with me dbark@hey.com or https://twitter.com/barelydaniel

 In the project directory, you can run: